 Familiarize yourself with the programs and the exercises you’ll be assigning to the kids so you can streamline your processes.
 Make sure to prepare a network drive or USB for collecting each activity’s outcomes that are accessible to the students.

 Camps usually run for eight weeks on average.
-We ran an eight-week event that had classes Mondays to Fridays.
+We ran an eight-week event that had classes from Mondays to Fridays.
 You’ll notice as you gather sign-ups that not every class will be as popular as the others.

 You can use the information you gather during your first camp to make changes if you plan to continue offering technology summer camps in the future.
 Here is a sample schedule we used for our event: